Understanding Bowel Movements

 The Bristol Stool Chart or Bristol Stool Scale is a medical aid designed to classify bowel movements into seven groups so you can understand what your stools are telling you.
 The ideal poop is #3 and #4, passed on a daily basis.
 If you are chronically experiencing #1 and #2, it’s a sign of constipation.

 The type of stool depends on the time it spends in the colon.
 After you pass the stool, what you see in the toilet bowl is basically the result of your diet, fluids, medications and lifestyle.

 What are the signs of a healthy bowel?

 Being ‘regular’ is a way of describing good bowel habits or normal bowel function.
-Being regular really means that soft yet well-formed bowel motions are easily passed and that this happens anywhere from 1–3 times a day to 3 times a week.
+Being regular really means that soft yet well-formed bowel motions are easily passed and happen at least once per day.

 The bowel usually wants to empty about 30 minutes after a meal (commonly breakfast), but this can vary from person to person.

 A bowel movement is normally brown or golden brown and should be formed, and have a size and shape similar to a sausage.
 It should be soft and easy to pass.

 Good bowel function for adults